Alias season 1: Episodes

+Reception

+Entertainment Weekly put the pilot episode on its end-of-the-decade, "best-of" list, saying, "Fiery red hair.
+Weird red ball.
+Black ops.
+White knuckles.
+Our 2001 introduction to Jennifer Garner's Sydney Bristow--the grad-student/fakebanker/double-agent superspy at the rapidly beating heart of this intricate action serial--was mesmerizingly colorful."

 Home release

 The 6-DVD box set of Season 1 was released in region 1 format (US) on September 2, 2003, in region 2 format (UK) on September 29, 2003 and in region 4 format (AU) on November 4, 2003.
 The DVDs contain all episodes of Season 1, plus the following features: